Cloth Book Repair

-- Next, the original spine is carefully glued onto the new one, leaving little of the new cloth visible.
+- Next, the original spine is carefully glued onto the new one.
+This leaves little of the new cloth visible.

-- I then neatly repair the inside hinges with a strip of paper.
-This will closely match the tone of the original endpapers.
+- After this, the inside hinges are neatly repaired with strips of paper.
+These closely match the tone of the original endpapers.

-- Finally, if the edges and corners of the binding are frayed or rubbed, I reconsolidate them to leave a hard and durable finish.
+- Finally, if the edges or corners are frayed, I reconsolidate them to leave a hard and durable finish.

-It can sometimes be challenging to exactly match the colour and texture of old cloth bindings when repairing them.
+Sometimes it can be difficult to exactly match the colour and texture of old cloth bindings when repairing them.
 Many older types of backcloth are no longer available.
-Nevertheless, I always try to use the closest matching cloth that I can find for each repair.
+However, I always try to use the closest matching cloth that I can find for each repair.

 Cloth book repair cost

 If your book still has most of it’s original spine (attached or not), the price for a cloth reback is £100.
 The price increases slightly for books over 25cm in height.
-If other repairs are required, the original spine is missing or the endpapers need to be replaced, this incurs an additional charge.
+If other repairs are required, the original spine is missing or the endpapers need replacement, this incurs an additional charge.

 Re-casing cloth book bindings

 The binding or ‘case’ of a cloth bound book can become detached from the text block in one piece.
 The linen attaching the binding to the text block degrades and heavy handling or a sharp knock separates the two components.
 If the cloth binding is in good condition with no wear or tears at the hinges or spine, the book can be ‘re-cased’.
-The process firmly re-attaches the text block to it’s binding.
-It is not a solution that is practical in all instances but when possible, it offers a less expensive repair option for cloth bound books.
+This process firmly re-attaches the text block to it’s binding.
+It is not practical in all instances but when possible, it offers a cheaper repair option for cloth bound books.